Proven-Paradox/shaper-system/Handbook.md

 Duration: 2 round
 Effect: If this Ability hits, the target becomes [Drained](#drained) for two rounds.
 Description: Anything that does lingering darkness damage.
 This can be a dark incantation, invoking the aid of a dark spirit, a gravity weapon, or similar effects.

-#### Lingering Strike
-Attack [Status]
-Action: Major
-Prerequisites: None
-Range: Short
-Targets: 1 enemy
-Cost: 6 MP
-Damage: x1
-Effect: If this Attack hits, the target has [Degeneration](#degeneration) that lasts for 2 rounds.
-If this Attack scores a [Solid Hit](#solid-hit), the Degeneration lasts for 3 rounds.
-If it scores a [Critical Hit](#critical-hit), the Degeneration lasts for 4 rounds.
-Description: Striking in a way that deals lingering damage.
-This could be inflicting a bleeding wound, striking with a toxin, or similar approaches to causing lingering damage.

 ------------
 # Chapter 6: Skills